François Louange was born in Versailles in 1945. After studies in the Lycée Hoche,

 analysis, as well as on detection projects, with GEPAN, SEPRA and GEIPAN.

-François Louange has contractually produced a dozen technical reports for CNES (opposite).
+François Louange has contractually produced around twenty technical reports for CNES

 In 1997, he took part, within the scientific panel, in the Pocantico workshop about